findingcorey1/Obsidian/PHOT 1100/Same Subject different Light.md

 		- Reflector
 		- Color gel
 - Rembrandt lighting
-    - Named after dutch painter rembrandt, who often used this type of lighting
+    - Named after Dutch painter Rembrandt, who often used this type of lighting
     - one light and a reflector (or fill light)
     - Characterized by an illuminated triangle under the eye of the subject, on the less illuminated side of the face
-    - Softbox is set at about 45 degree angle between the camera and the model and also raised about the model head at about 34 degree angle
+    - Soft box is set at about 45 degree angle between the camera and the model and also raised about the model head at about 34 degree angle
     - Tips
         - Eyes: with portraits always focus your camera on the eye of the model
         - if the eye are different distance from the camera, then focus on the nearest eye to the camera